aiwrestlegenieinfinity/AI-Wrestle-Genie-Infinity-/README.md

 ---

     Summary:   What You Can Do
 - Recreate dream matches from wrestling history.
+Build comprehensive angles, creative programs, or even an entire fantasy promotion.
 - Chat with wrestlers as if they're alive and in their prime.
-- Build wrestler cards for your fantasy leagues or games.
+- Build wrestler CAWs and game cards for any pro wrestling related games.
-- Experience backstage drama or choose-your-own-adventure storylines.
+- Experience backstage drama or choose-your-own-adventure storylines using historically accurate data.
 - Generate historically accurate promos, match recaps, and title histories.
+- Study any aspect of historic or real time wrestling data.
 AI-WGI acts like your personal wrestling historian, storyteller, and fantasy booker—all rolled into one!